A Guide to Skin Rejuvenation: Options, Outcomes & More

 Keep in mind that the above figures only represent the fees quoted by the practice, and there may be other costs involved in your treatment as well.
 The costs above represent the cost of a single treatment, though certain types of skin rejuvenation will require multiple sessions and individual treatments.
 For instance, common IPL treatments actually involve an average of between three and six separate sessions, depending on the strength of the device and your own individual circumstances.

 All types of skin rejuvenation are cosmetic, elective procedures, and as such will not be eligible for insurance coverage.
 However, many clinics offer clients flexible payment plans.

 Choosing Your Clinic

-Another very important area of concern is your choice or clinic or individual medical professional.
+Another very important area of concern is your choice of clinic or individual medical professional.
 With so many varieties of skin rejuvenation treatments, you want to find a clinic that offers the specific treatment that you are seeking.
-Certain clinics may offer a wide range of types of treatments, while others may specialise in a more narrow range, or even an individual form of treatment and to the exclusion of others.
+Certain clinics may offer a wide range of types of treatments, while others may focus on a more narrow range, or even an individual form of treatment and to the exclusion of others.
 Whomever you are working with should be able to answer all of your questions or concerns about how these treatments differ, and which option may or may not be the best fit for you individually.